cloudflare/cloudflare-docs/content/workers/runtime-apis/rpc/compatible-types.md

 You can also send a function in the parameters of an RPC.
 This enables the "server" to call back to the "client", reversing the direction of the relationship.

 Because of this, the words "client" and "server" can be ambiguous when talking about RPC.
 The "server" is a Durable Object or WorkerEntrypoint, and the "client" is the Worker that invoked the server via a binding.
 But, RPCs can flow both ways between the two.
-When talking about an individual RPC, you should instead use the words "caller" and "callee".
+When talking about an individual RPC, we recommend instead using the words "caller" and "callee".

 ## Class Instances